GreenyHat/DevRoadMap/README.md

 ## Section 1: HTML notes.
 Introduction to HTML

-Hemos visto las etiquetas, los atributos, la estructura... la convencion sobre las etiquetas sin etiqueta de cierre como `<br />`
+We have seen the tags, the attributes, the structure... the convention about tags without a closing tag like `<br />`

-Ha resultado interesante el siguiente enlace para consultar atributos, propiedades, clases... de js, html, css....
+The following link has been interesting to consult attributes, properties, classes... of js, html, css....
 [DevDocs](https://devdocs.io/)

-Como nota sobre la atiqueta heading *h1-6* comentar que solo existe hasta la h6, siendo este el encabezado mas pequeño que hay en HTML.
+As a note about the heading *h1-6* tag, comment that it only exists up to h6, this being the most minor heading in HTML.

 Resources: